alromh87/packaged-node-web-server/README.md

             ".json": "application/json"
         };

-- The server directory holds the Node.js script along with the platform binaries (version 0.10.10 as of this commit).
+- The server directory holds the Node.js script along with the platform binaries (version 0.10.28 as of this commit).
 The web directory is where you place the root of your web site or app to be served up.

 - Use the launcher files at the root appropriate for your platform (Windows, Mac OS X, or Linux).
 References to x64 Node binaries are used by default in the scripts.
 Take care to respect line endings in the text file appropriate for your target platform (CRLF for Windows, LF for Mac OS X/Linux).
 Additionally, when copying or unpacking on Mac OS X or Linux, you will need to give the binary and scripts executable permissions (chmod +x).
+	Windows: double-click the windows-launcher.bat
+	Mac OS X: control-click the macosx-launcher.command file and select "Open"
+	Linux: execute the launch-linux.sh script after setting executable permissions